TongjiFinLab/CFBenchmark/README.md

     - In various scenarios of Chinese financial usage, propose more evaluation tasks to enrich the CFBenchmark series.

 # License
-CFBenchmark is a research preview, subject to the Terms of Use of the data generated by OpenAI.
+CFBenchmark is a research preview intended for non-commercial use only, subject to the Terms of Use of the data generated by OpenAI.
 Please contact us if you find any potential violations.
 The code is released under the Apache License 2.0.

-### Thanks To Our Contributors :
+# Thanks To Our Contributors :
 <a href="https://github.com/TongjiFinLab/CFBenchmark/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=TongjiFinLab/CFBenchmark" />
 </a>